Virdhawal Khade

 Virdhawal Vikram Khade (born 29 August 1991) is an Indian swimmer.
-He competed in the men's 50, 100 and 200 m freestyle swimming events at the 2008 Bejing Olympics.
+He competed in the men's 50, 100 and 200 m freestyle swimming events at the 2008 Beijing Olympics.
 Khade won a bronze medal in the 50 meters butterfly event at the 2010 Asian Games in Guangzhou; it was India's first Asian Games medal in swimming in 24 years.
 He was conferred with the Arjuna Award by the Government of India in 2011.

 Career

 Khade is the national record-holder in the 50m freestyle and 50m butterfly events.
 He is the senior National Champion, 2006 in 50m, 100m, 200m Freestyle and 50m Butterfly.
 He won six gold medals and broke three Games Records at the South Asian Games, 2006 and won six gold medals and broke five Games Records at the 33rd National Games in Guwahati.

 He is the youngest ever Indian swimmer to qualify for an Olympics.
 Although he did not qualify for the semifinals of the 100m freestyle at the 2008 Beijing Olympics, he did finish first in his heat (Heat 3) and set a new personal best of 50.07 seconds, placing him 42nd overall.
 He came 48th in the 200 m freestyle and 32nd in the 50 m.